 If you retire at age 60 to 62 with at least 30 years of service under the Regular Retirement Plan or retire under the Supplemental Plan, the Institution will pay up to the same percentage as it pays for active employees (currently 60% of the HMO) toward your medical coverage until you reach age 62, when the amount paid toward your coverage will be the same dollar amount provided for retirees over age 65.

 If you are eligible for Retiree Medical Benefits but would prefer a medical plan you find on your own, the Institution will reimburse up to the same dollar amount toward your alternative plan as provided for retirees enrolled in the Intitution's medical plans.
 Proof of enrollment and cost for your alternative plan must be provided by February 1st for the previous year's coverage.
 Reimbursement is paid annually in March.
 If you waive coverage in the Institution's medical plans you may reenroll during any Open Enrollment period.

 The medical benefits provided for retirees are based on premiums currently in effect.
 The Institution reserves the right to change the amount it contributes toward medical coverage for both employees and retirees, and the type of coverage provided.

 You may continue your Dental coverage to age 65 by paying the full premium cost.
 There is no conversion for dental, however, continuation of your dental coverage may continue up to 18 months through the Institution's COBRA program.
 COBRA information will be mailed to you once coverage ends.

 Group Life Insurance may not be continued.
 If you apply within 30 days after group insurance coverage termination, you may convert to a non-group policy directly with the insurance carrier for Life and AD&D coverage.

-The $2,500 burial insurance will remain in effect for those who retire on or after age 65 with at least ten years of service, or those who retire before age 65 with at least twenty years of service.
+The $2,500 Burial Benefit will remain in effect for those who retire on or after age 65 with at least ten years of service, or those who retire before age 65 (age 55-64) with at least twenty years of service.